Active Simulation Control

 The animation below shows dye concentration in the fluid as the container is filled and then mixed:

-This mixing example offers a peek into the broad functionalities provided by active simulation control.
-With active simulation control, users are able to more closely represent the actual behavior of their designs and implement changes to their simulations actively without restarting them.
+These examples offer a peek into the broad functionalities provided by active simulation control.
+With ASC, users are able to more closely represent the actual behavior of their designs and implement changes to their simulations actively without restarting them.